bioidiap/bob.measure/doc/guide.rst

    ...   pos = None
    ...   neg = numpy.random.normal(-2, 1, 10)
    ...   rr_scores.append((neg, pos))
-   >>> dir = bob.measure.detection_identification_rate(rr_scores, threshold = 0, rank=1)
+   >>> dir = bob.measure.cmc.detection_identification_rate(rr_scores, threshold = 0, rank=1)
-   >>> far = bob.measure.false_alarm_rate(rr_scores, threshold = 0)
+   >>> fpr = bob.measure.cmc.false_alarm_rate(rr_scores, threshold = 0)

 Confidence interval
 -------------------

 A confidence interval for parameter :math:`x` consists of a lower estimate :math:`L`, and an upper estimate :math:`U`, such that the probability of the true value being within the interval estimate is equal to :math:`\alpha`.
-For example, a 95% confidence interval (i.e. :math:`\alpha = 0.95`) for a
-parameter :math:`x` is given by :math:`[L, U]` such that
+For example, a 95% confidence interval (i.e. :math:`\alpha = 0.95`) for a parameter :math:`x` is given by :math:`[L, U]` such that

-.. math:: Prob(x∈[L,U]) = 95%
+.. math:: Prob(x ∈ [L,U]) = 95%

 The smaller the test size, the wider the confidence interval will be, and the greater :math:`\alpha`, the smaller the confidence interval will be.

-`The Clopper-Pearson interval`_, a common method for calculating confidence intervals, is function of the number of success, the number of trials and confidence value :math:`\alpha` is used as :py:func:`bob.measure.utils.confidence_for_indicator_variable`.
+[CLOPPER-1934]_ develops a common method for calculating confidence intervals, as function of the number of success, the number of trials and confidence value :math:`\alpha` is used as :py:func:`bob.measure.confidence_interval.clopper_pearson`.
 It is based on the cumulative probabilities of the binomial distribution.
 This method is quite conservative, meaning that the true coverage rate of a 95% Clopper–Pearson interval may be well above 95%.

 For example, we want to evaluate the reliability of a system to identify registered persons.
 Let's say that among 10,000 accepted transactions, 9856 are true matches.
 The 95% confidence interval for true match rate is then:

 .. doctest:: python

-    >>> numpy.allclose(bob.measure.utils.confidence_for_indicator_variable(9856, 10000),(0.98306835053282549, 0.98784270928084694))
+   >>> numpy.allclose(bob.measure.confidence_interval.clopper_pearson(9856, 10000),(0.98306835053282549, 0.98784270928084694))
    True

 meaning there is a 95% probability that the true match rate is inside :math:`[0.983, 0.988]`.

 Plotting
 --------

 An image is worth 1000 words, they say.
-You can combine the capabilities of `Matplotlib`_ with |project| to plot a number of curves.
-However, you must have that package installed though.
+You can combine the capabilities of `matplotlib`_ with functions in this package to plot a number of curves.
+However, you must have that package installed.
 In this section we describe a few recipes.

 ROC
-===
+^^^

 The Receiver Operating Characteristic (ROC) curve is one of the oldest plots in town.
 To plot an ROC curve, in possession of your **negatives** and